miriampol2c/architectural-constraints/README.md

 - How local energetic frustration persists within globally minimally frustrated protein energy landscapes.
 <img width="12503" height="11189" alt="final" src="https://github.com/user-attachments/assets/5bf8c4a5-03ec-4e05-a320-240a569a1232" />

+### Main data
+All input/output data needed to reproduce the main results of this article as well as the intermediate analyses are available at this ZENODO repository [TBC].

 ### Retrained ProteinMPNN versions
-Models weights are available at this ZENODO repository [TBC].
+Customised datasets and models weights are available at this ZENODO repository [TBC].
 |                        | PDB Hydrolases | PDB AllEnzymes | CLEAN Hydrolases | CLEAN AllEnzymes |
 |:----------------------:|:--------------:|:--------------:|:----------------:|:----------------:|
 | Training num epochs    |      120       |      120       |       120        |       120        |